waynehsei/vibe-demo/README.md

 We need three services to run the whole applications: an api, a UI server, and a slack channel subscriber.
 The subscriber is listening with websocket so please make sure you have an slack app websocket available.
 Three secrets: `OPEN_AI_KEY`, `SLACK_APP_TOKEN` and `SLACK_BOT_TOKEN` are required to enable the whole system.
 Please replace the secret defined in `env.sh`.

-Follow the below instructions to run the system:
+Follow the below instructions to run the system.
+Note: the frontend will create a conversation_id and stored it as local cookies.
+The conversation_id will be lost if the api restart and result in error.
+In such case please clear the cookies.

 ```
 # install backend
 cd backend